 North Vietnam is becoming a must-see destination in South East Asia and for good reason.
-It’s a brilliantly chaotic place unlike any other, bursting with opportunity, culture and fantastic food.
+It’s a brilliantly chaotic place unlike any other, culture and fantastic food.
 Here are my top five reasons why you should follow in my footsteps and explore northern Vietnam.

 Experience Vietnam’s crazy capital